07947613070

 The bride signs the wedding register whilst a serious looking groom looks into the camera

 Although the registrars are relaxed about photography of the wedding register signing, they can also set up a ‘dummy’ register for some more posed photos with the pen.
+Here the couple were more interested in having fun, which was far more… Fun!

 An emotional groom dabs his eyes at a South London wedding whilst the bride smiles at the camera